lucacozzuto/covid_CFR_estimator/countries/README.md

 5. Data source.
 Currenlty we support ECDC, Jhon Hopkins (JH) and Italian Protezione Civile (PC) for Italian regions.
 6. Force delay. (empty or number) You force using a fixed value for delay.
 Useful when multple minima are reported.
 7. Go back in time (empty or number).
 You move the last day back in time.
+8. Day for the forecast (empty or number).
+If empty is the maximum delay

 #Adding a docker image.